-More than 20% absenteeism (6 lessons) may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.
+- More than 20% absenteeism (6 lessons) may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.
 It is expected that students will attend all lessons.
 If a student cannot attend a class due to medical reasons or other extreme circumstances, it is necessary to give the instructor advance notice.
 If you do not inform the instructor in advance, you will not be able to make the lesson up.

-You are expected to attend all student and faculty performances each semester.

-- Students are required to attend 10 professional Fine Arts Department events (e.g. Concert Series, Visitor In The Arts, etc.) over the course of the year.
-Attendance at all music Visitor In The Arts presentations is mandatory. - Attendance at all noon hour student music recitals is expected.

-- Attendance at all professional-level classical music voice recitals and classical music choral concerts in Grande Prairie is mandatory.
-It is the student's responsibility to hand in a signed ticket stub or program, to this instructor, by the end of the school year. - Failure to attend these events will affect your final grade by at least 15% per missed event. - Attendance at all "field trip" events is mandatory. - Failure to attend these events will affect your mark by at least 35% per missed event. - All students who are absent from more than 20% of their lesson times (6 lessons), without a medical certificate, may be told to withdraw from this course.
+Please read College Calendar-Academic Regulations-Debarred From Exams for more clarification of the possible consequences of not meeting attendance requirements. - You are expected to attend all student and faculty performances each semester. - Students are required to attend 10 professional Fine Arts Department events (e.g. Concert Series, Visitor In The Arts, etc.) over the course of the year.
+Attendance at all music Visitor In The Arts presentations is mandatory. - Attendance at all noon hour student music recitals is expected. - Attendance at professional-level music voice recitals and/or concerts in Grande Prairie is expected.
+It is the student's responsibility to hand in a signed ticket stub or program, to this instructor, by the end of the school year as proof of attendance at any professionallevel concert. - Failure to attend at least two of these events will affect your final grade by at least 15% per missed event. - Attendance at all "field trip" events is mandatory. - Failure to attend these events will affect your mark by at least 35% per missed event. - All students who are absent from more than 20% of their lesson times (6 lessons), without a medical certificate, may be told to withdraw from this course.
 In such a case they will automatically receive a grade of DB (debarred).